 My kids regularly help in the kitchen and occasionally help with the meal planning.
 This helps them connect to the food.
 When it’s THEIR creation and choice, they have felt more empowered and likely to eat the finished product.
 I don’t always have the patience for this, especially when dinner needs to get on the table fast, but I try to do it at least a few times a week.

 For years I thought I was making my life easier by having “kid” options at dinner.
 If I made soup, an “adult” food that I didn’t think my kids would like, I made a “kid” option – grilled cheeses or quesadillas.
 I did so more often then I would like to admit.
 Because I was a picky eater, it was hard for me to not sometimes feel bad putting food on the table I “knew” my kids wouldn’t like.

 This just empowered their pickiness.
 It gave them permission to not try new things, because the familiar favorites were always available.
 I did this to avoid a battle and keep my kids from getting malnourished.
 Really, I just gave them a free pass on branching out and was shooting myself in the food.
 Don’t make two meals, don’t give them flat out encouragement to be picky!

 You CAN do this.
 Promise.

 In summary, control the things you truly have control over, make sure your kids are consistently coming to meals hungry, don’t give up on offering new foods over and over again, and involve your kids in the food process.
 It’s a relief to focus on MY job and give them permission to do theirs.
 And ITS WORKED!
-Now, it’s not an immediate magic wand…but nine months later my kids have all significantly (waaay more so than 14 years of the forced bites method!) expanded their palates and no one has starved ?.
+Now, it’s not an immediate magic wand…but nine months later my kids had all significantly (waaay more so than 14 years of the forced bites method!) expanded their palates and no one starved.